about

 Bio

 Sydney Roland (b.
 2004, MA) is an artist based between Darien, CT and Chicago, IL.
 She is currently studying at the School of the Art Institute of Chicago with a focus in Fiber Arts and Printmedia and expects to graduate with her BFA in Studio in May of 2026.
 Sydney has been awarded SAIC’s Honors Scholarship, the Darien Arts Center’s Ginny Wright Scholarship, and is also a three-time recipient of the Darien Community Association’s Path to the Future Scholarship.
-She is currently the Operations Intern for the 312 Collective, a creative platform focused on providing young Chicago artists with opportunities to showcase their art.

 Statement